999 (emergency telephone number): Eswatini

 The Kingdom of Eswatini uses the 999 emergency number for police contact only, and 975 for human trafficking reports.
 The other emergency numbers in use are 977 for emergency medical assistance and 933 for the fire service.

 Trinidad and Tobago

 In Trinidad and Tobago, 999 is used to contact the police only.
 The number 811 is used for the ambulance service and 990 for the fire brigade.

 Uganda

 In Uganda, callers can call the police on either 112 or 999.

+Zimbabwe

+In Zimbabwe, the 999 service is the primary or main service used to contact the police, fire or ambulance services.
+Zimbabwe has a unified emergency number for all services.